Mounting buckets to a container

 --execution-timeout: Maximum container execution time before timeout. -

 --service-account-id: Service account ID.
-The service account needs thestorage.viewerrole to read from the bucket or thestorage.uploaderrole to both read and write. -
+The service account needs thestorage.viewerrole for bucket read access or thestorage.uploaderrole for both read and write access. -

 --command: Commands the container will run when started.
 Separate them by commas.
 It matches theENTRYPOINTinstruction in the Dockerfile. -

 --args: Arguments matching theCMDinstruction in the Dockerfile.
 Specify them inkey = valueformat separated by commas.
-If you do not specify this parameter, the defaultCMDvalue from the Docker image will be used. -
+If you skip this setting, the defaultCMDvalue from the Docker image will be used. -

---mount: Object Storage bucket mounting parameters:type: Mounted storage type.
+--mount: Object Storage bucket mount settings:type: Mounted storage type.
 For a bucket, the value is alwaysobject-storage.mount-point: Absolute mount path.
 Use this path to access the directory the bucket will be mounted to.bucket: Bucket name.prefix: Bucket folder that will be mounted to the container.
 Skip this field or leave it empty to mount the entire bucket.mode: Bucket mount mode,ro(read-only) orrw(read and write).

-To mount several buckets to the container at the same time, set the
+To mount several buckets to a container at the same time, specify

 With Terraform